A Note from the Children’s Pastor

 Here at IAC, we hope our children participate in the service, KID’s Church, fun family events, and the sacraments.
 We offer these things to help form them in the faith, but we also realize that we often learn about God from watching them follow God!
 While a team of dedicated volunteers teaches our kids on Sunday mornings, we also focus on equipping you, the child’s parents, to be the primary spiritual heroes in your children’s lives.
 We are partnering with you, not the other way around!

 Held by Him,

 Children are always welcome to stay with their parents in the service.
-Or, they can experience love and care from our teachers and helpers in Children’s Church, as well as engage with the Big Story of God in ways appropriate to their age.
-Here’s what to do if you want your kids to participate in Children’s Church:
+Or, they can experience love and care from our teachers and helpers in KID’s Church, as well as engage with the Big Story of God in ways appropriate to their age.
+Here’s what to do if you want your kids to participate in KID’s Church:

 Make sure to register your children before the service starts at the check-in station.
 You’ll use the Parent Sticker you receive later in the service to pick up your child.

 Children Under 2 Years: Drop off your kids in the Nursery before the service starts, or after the Blessing of the Children (before the Sermon)